 Master in Design through New Materials

-5 days workshop in a European city.
+5 days workshop in a European city (depending on the overall health situation).
 Traveling expenses are not included.

-Master's classes take place in Elisava and Materfad (Barcelona Design Hub).
+Master's classes take place in Elisava and some workshops in other distributed spaces.

-The Master's Degree in Design through New Materials is structured for students to acquire, develop and exercise and specific abilities and competences, which cumulatively encompass the necessary skill-set to design, develop, optimize and efficiently communicate a project in terms of both materials-driven innovation, process based production and design solutions.
+The Master in Design through New Materials is structured for students to acquire, develop and exercise specific abilities and competencies.
+These abilities cumulatively encompass the necessary skill set to design, develop, optimise and efficiently communicate a project in terms of materials-driven innovation, process-based production and design solutions.
+We want you to:

 - Be able to analyse future socio-cultural scenarios and contextualise new materials in a global context.